vincentfusco/tt06_555/README.md

 ![555 CMOS](./docs/555_cmos.PNG)

-The free e-book written by original inventor, Hans Camenzind, can be found at [2].
+Read the full story of the chip's invention in the free e-book written by original inventor himself in [2].

 ## References ##